hack-gpon/hack-gpon.github.io/_gpon/mib.md

 layout: default
 ---

-The OMCI standard is defined in a way that suppliers can offer modular and incremental functionality to meet different levels of customer needs.
+The OMCI standard is defined in a way such that suppliers can offer modular and incremental functionality to meet different levels of customer needs.

-The standards [^G_988] and [^G_984_4] define the protocol needed to handle all the features of the PON specifications ([^G_984_1], [^G_987], [^G_9807_1], ...), as well as a number of services and functionalities.
+The [^G_988] and [^G_984_4] standards define the protocol needed to handle all the features of the PON specifications ([^G_984_1], [^G_987], [^G_9807_1], ...), as well as a number of services and functionalities.
 The standard was born with B-PON, then modified with G-PON and separated with XGS-PON.
 OMCI supports interoperability, yet it allows for optional components and future extensions.

 A protocol-independent MIB (Management Information Base) describes the exchange of information across OMCI [^G_988] and [^G_984_4].
 This protocol is defined in terms of MEs.
 MEs are abstract representations of resources and services in an ONU.
 Only a small subset of the list of MEs is mandatory.

-The existence of other MEs depends on the architecture and feature set supported by the vendor [^G_988] and [^G_984_4].
+The existence of other MEs depends on the architecture and feature set supported by the vendor's [^G_988] and [^G_984_4].
 Major ISPs and vendors have created their own extensions for MIBs [^att_open_omci], [^verizon_open_omci].

-Each MEs consists of an entry ID and zero, one or more instances.
+Each ME consists of an entry ID and zero, one or more instances.
 Each instance has its own ID, usually starting at 0, but this is not always the case.
-Every instance has one or more attributes, each characterised by and ID, size and content.
+Every instance has one or more attributes, each characterised by ID, size and content.

-The various MEs are often interrelated.
+Various MEs are often interrelated.
 Clause 8.2 of [^G_988] and [^G_984_4] shows the relationship graphs between the various MEs.
 Clause 9 of [^G_988] and [^G_984_4] describes how the various MEs are created.
 There are formally 2 modes: a managed entity which is auto-instantiated by the ONT or a managed entity which is instantiated on explicit request by the OLT.
 In each of the 2 cases the various MEs can be: (R), (W).
-Only for ME auto-instantiated by the ONT there is also (R, W) while only for ME auto-instantiated by the OLT there are also (R, Set-by-create), (W, Set-by-create), or (R, W, Set-by-create).
+Only for MEs auto-instantiated by the ONT there is also (R, W) while only for MEs auto-instantiated by the OLT there are also (R, Set-by-create), (W, Set-by-create), or (R, W, Set-by-create).

 | Mode                  | Description [^G_984_4]                                                                                                                                                                                                                                                                                                                                                    |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |